luxas/kubeadm-workshop/README.md

 I'm one of the main kubeadm developers and very excited about bare metal as well, so I thought showing some of the things you can do with Kubernetes/kubeadm would be a great fit!

+### Highligts

+* Showcases what you can do on bare-metal, even behind a firewall with no public IP address

 What's more, the Kubernetes yaml manifests included in this repository are multi-architecture and works on ARM, both 32- and 64-bit!

 My own setup at home consists of this hardware: